heimrichhannot/contao-fieldpalette-bundle/docs/developers/dca_reference.md

   Key    | Value               | Description
 ---------| ------------------  | -----------
-hidePublished | bool (default: false) | Hide published palette (added by default)
+hidePublished | bool (default: false) | Hide published palette (added by default) table | string | Use a custom table instead of the fieldpalette default table.